andrewharmellaw/andrewharmellaw.github.com/_posts/2017-01-20-gelfands-algebra-chunk-11-factoring-to-zero.md

 If your co-efficient is not {% m %}1{% em %}, then rooting something can seem a little unclear.
 But it's not hard, there are just some additional intermediate steps which you need to take which are the ones I outlined when solving Problem 118(b).
 I'll not repeat myself here.

 ### Don't Stop Until You Have To
 This is more of a tip than a trick, but it also plays to what you'll see in Durham is you've been reading along with him too.
 Remembering that there are almost always _many_ ways to factor something, with many intermediate steps and many possible results, how do you know when to stop?
 When _you_ can go no further, that's when.
-This might be because you're done, or you have no more tricks up your sleeve (remember we're not done with this topic yet - there is one more Chunk to come).
-Always make sure you're not just stopping because you feel clever at the step you just took (see my write-up of Problem 118(c) above) and gave yourself a break while you patted yourself on the back.
+This might be because you're done, or you have no more tricks up your sleeve.{% sidenote 'sn-id-whatever' "Remember we're not done with this topic yet - there is one more Chunk to come." %}  Always make sure you're not just stopping because you feel clever at the step you just took{% sidenote 'sn-id-whatever' "See my write-up of Problem 118(c) above." %} and gave yourself a break while you patted yourself on the back.
 That would be foolish.

 ## What's Left?
-At this point in our factoring journey, it feels like we've come a long way.)
+At this point in our factoring journey, it feels like we've come a long way.
 Is there anything left?
 Gelfand has one more chunk up his sleeve for us.
 And that's the next post.

 ## Terminology
  * [Root of a Number](http://www.mathopenref.com/root.html) (from MathOpenRef.com)